tensorforce/tensorforce/UPDATE_NOTES.md

 we are continuously implementing small updates and bug fixes, which will not be tracked here in detail but through github issues.

+22nd October 2017

+- BREAKING: We released a complete redesign including our new optimization module.
+Optimizers which previously were only available in Python (natural gradients) are now available in pure TensorFlow.
+- Models are now heavily making use of templated graph construction.

 2nd September 2017

 - Added multi-LSTM support